ExpediaGroup/container-startup-autoscaler/README.md

 | `echo/*/readiness-probe.yaml` | N/A           | `15`            |
 | `echo/*/both-probes.yaml`     | `15`          | `30`            |

-You can also cause a validation failure by executing `echo-reinstall.sh echo/validation-failure/cpu-config.yaml`.
+You can also cause a validation failure by executing `echo-reinstall.sh echo/failure-validation/cpu-config.yaml`.
 This will yield the `cpu post-startup requests (...) is greater than startup value (...)` status message.

+TODO(wt) failure-infeasible

 ### Causing an echo-server Container Restart
 Execute `echo-cause-container-restart.sh` to cause the echo-service container to restart.
 Note: `CrashLoopBackoff`